-The traditional spinning hard drive has been a staple for many generations of personal computers.
-Constantly improving technology has enabled hard drive makers to pack more storage capacity on smaller drives than ever, at a cost per gigabyte that still makes hard drives the best bang for the buck.
+The traditional spinning hard drive has been a standard for many generations of personal computers.
+Constantly improving technology has enabled hard drive makers to pack more storage capacity than ever, at a cost per gigabyte that still makes hard drives the best bang for the buck.

 As sophisticated as they’ve become, hard drives have been around since 1956.
 The ones back then were two feet across and could store only a few megabytes of information, but technology has improved to the point where you can cram 10 terabytes into something about the same size as a kitchen sponge.

 Inside a hard drive is something that looks more than a bit like an old record player: There’s a platter, or stacked platters, which spin around a central axis — a spindle — typically at about 5,400 to 7,200 revolutions per minute.
 Some hard drives built for performance work faster.

 Information is written to and read from the drive by changing the magnetic fields on those spinning platters using an armature called a read-write head.
 Visually, it looks a bit like the arm of a record player, but instead of being equipped with a needle that runs in a physical groove on the record, the read-write head hovers slightly above the physical surface of the disk.

 The two most common form factors for hard drives are 2.5-inch, common for laptops, and 3.5-inch, common for desktop machines.
 The size is standardized, which makes for easier repair and replacement when things go wrong.

 The vast majority of drives in use today connect through a standard interface called Serial ATA (or SATA).
 Specialized storage systems sometimes use Serial Attached SCSI (SAS), Fibre Channel, or other exotic interfaces designed for special purposes.